carlosasantos/concurrency_moe/README.md

     **<u>Description:</u>** This bash script will sequentially execute the following steps:
     - Generate a ***random endpoint name*** - this is important, given that endpoint names need to be unique within the resource location
     - Create a new endpoint with the ***generated endpoint name***, and following the configuration defined in *endpoint.yml*, within the provided workspace and resource group
     - Create a new deployment within the newly created endpoint.
-This deployment is configured in *deployment.yml*, and two relevant parameters to highlight are:
+This deployment is configured in *deployment.yml*, and three relevant parameters to highlight are:
         - **scoring_script**: *code/score.py* - Even though no machine learning model is deployed, this entry script "sleeps" for 15 seconds to emulate a model inference in a time controlled way.
         - **max_concurrent_requests_per_instance**: 3 - Increasing maximum concurrency to 3 allows us to assess if we can make 3 parallel requests to the endpoint.
 If concurrency is working, we would expect 3 requests to take around 15 seconds to execute, but if it's not working, it should take around 45 seconds.
+        - **environment_variables:**
+        &emsp;**WORKER_COUNT**: 3 - This field increases the number of workers, and enables the max_concurrent_requests_per_instance to work as expected.
     - Show the deployment details, to validate that **max_concurrent_requests_per_instance** has been defined as expected.
     - Retrieve the endpoint URL (***scoring_uri***)
     - Retrieve the API Key (***scoring_key***)